NQ-TU/MusicVisuals/README.md

 - *terrainNoel.java* file creates an array to store values, which use the noise function and the amplitude of the song combined to give a pseudorandom assignment to each grid location (h&w/scale), creating a 'smooth' terrain which will react with the amplitude of the song.
 The color is a determined by the height at each grid position, higher corresponds to a brighter cube, see *color_Terrain()*.
 The terrain is drawn in 2D space, iterating through each array value, drawing a cube with its value; translate and rotate are used to give it a "3D" affect, see *render()* & *render_Terrain()*.
 I created 3 'bounds' for the cubes to spawn in, so that the appearance of a road is present, which is checked in *generate_Terrain()*.

-- *starField()* populates an <arrayList> of PVectors, each representing a particle, see *init_particles()*.
+- *starField()* populates an arrayList of PVectors, each representing a particle, see *init_particles()*.
 The speed of these particles is determined by the amplitude, speeding up as it increases and slowing with it too, along side the noise function, see *updateParticlePos()*.
 Mouse interaction is applied by using the distance from the mouse position and mapping a speed/direction to any particle inside that distance, creating an almost blackhole affect, see *mouseInteraction()*. *outOfBoundsCheck()* checks whether a particle in inside the bounds of the desired screen.

-- *nebulaBackground.java* follows a very similar format to *starField.java* but instead creates an <arrayList> of nebulas, a class inside our file.
+- *nebulaBackground.java* follows a very similar format to *starField.java* but instead creates an arrayList of nebulas, a class inside our file.
 A nebula is a point given a "random" radius and spawning point, moving around the screen, see *init_nebulas()*.
 By loading the sketchs pixel array, we can map to it a color, determined by the distance of each nebula so that when they are in proximity to each other they appear as though they are merging together, see *render()*.
 I used the code for mouse interaction previously to apply that same effect to the particles, creating an instance of *starField.java* inside *nebulaBackground.java*, and then interating through the arrayList, for each nebula, see *nebulaStarInteraction()*.
-This invovled a lot of processing power so its advised to reduce the number of nebula if you encounter any performance issues.
+This invovles a lot of processing power so its advised to reduce the number of nebula if you encounter any performance issues.

 - *menuScreen()* simple menu screen that draws instructions to the screen.